jenkinsci/generic-webhook-trigger-plugin/README.md

 * *Authorization* header of type *Bearer* : `curl -vs -H "Authorization: Bearer abc123" http://localhost:8080/jenkins/generic-webhook-trigger/invoke 2>&1`

+## Whitelist hosts

+A [whitelist](/sandbox/whitelist.png) can be configured in Jenkins global configuration page.
+The whitelist will block any request to the plugin that is not configured in this list.
+The hosts can optionally also be verified with [HMAC](https://en.wikipedia.org/wiki/HMAC).

 ## Troubleshooting

 If you want to fiddle with the plugin, you may use this repo: https://github.com/tomasbjerre/jenkins-configuration-as-code-sandbox